vjohndo/tic-tac-toe/README.md

 - Game will reset on clicking the rest button.
 - Radio buttons set who starts the game.
 - Game size will set the game size after the game resets.
-- Bot 'X' will engage the bot algorithm it will not work on game sizes other 3.
+- Bot 'X' will engage the bot algorithm but it will not work on game sizes other 3.
 - Bot 'X' can not be turned off mid game.

 ## Techonologies used